jakelarsen17/TurtleBot-Follow-Person/README.md

 The 'MobileNetSSD' files define a trained machine learning model that can be used for a variety of object detection implementations.
 Here we use person detection.

+See the wiki attached to this repo for more detailed information on the project and how it was completed.